7 Potential Dangers of Intermittent Fasting for Women

 Of course not!
 All women are different.
 If you are never hungry in the mornings and you’re used to skipping breakfast, then you likely have more resilience to longer fasts.
 But, if you are the type of woman who gets “hangry” if you miss a meal, then fasting might be harder and riskier for you.

 It depends on your goals.
-Intermittent fasting is not the only way to lose weight or optimize your health.
+Intermittent fasting is not the only way to lose weight, improve insulin sensitivity, or optimize your health.
 Just because a young, fit male does well with fasting does not mean that it’s appropriate for women.
 There are other ways to have more energy that aren’t necessarily based around food restriction or food timing.

-Fasting is also not the only way to lower your blood sugar or blood pressure.
+Fasting is also not the only way to lower your blood sugar, prevent heart disease, lower your body weight, or reduce blood pressure.
 The bottom line is that you should work with a qualified healthcare professional to determine what is going to work best for you.

-While intermittent fasting has become very trendy with the promise of quick weight loss, there are some potential risks for women with IF that you need to know.
+While intermittent fasting has become very trendy with the promise of quick weight loss, there are some potential risks and negative effects of intermittent fasting for women that you need to know about.

 1: Aksungar FB, Sarıkaya M, Coskun A, Serteser M, Unsal I. Comparison of

 Intermittent Fasting Versus Caloric Restriction in Obese Subjects: A Two Year Follow-Up.
 J Nutr Health Aging.
 2017;21(6):681-685. doi: